Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 needed, only make sure that the estimator passes them correctly to the problem class.

-As you can see, in both cases the `DUMMYProblem` and `DUMMYEstimator` need to call the constructor of their super class, this is mandatory to inherit all needed functions and fields for the estimation process.
+As you can see, in both cases the `DummyProblem` and `DummyEstimator` need to call the constructor of their super class, this is mandatory to inherit all needed functions and fields for the estimation process.